latticexyz/mud/.changeset/beige-kings-eat.md

 "@latticexyz/explorer": patch
 ---

-ENS is now resolved for address input fields in the "Interact" tab.
+Address input fields in the "Interact" tab now accept ENS names, which are automatically resolved to their underlying address.